-Hunters cause injury, pain and suffering to animals that are not adapted to defend themselves against bullets, traps, and other cruel killing devices.
-Hunting destroys animal families and habitats, leaving behind terrified and dependent baby animals dying of hunger.
-Contrary to what hunters often say in defense of their cruel pastime, hunting has nothing to do with “conservation” or “population control”.
-In fact, animals are often bred and bred especially for hunters to kill them.
+Huntingcan destroy animal families and habitats, leaving behind helpless baby animals that die of hunger.
+Contrary to what hunters often say in defense of their activity, hunting has nothing to do with “conservation” or “population control”.
+In fact, animals are sometimes bred specifically for hunters to kill them.

 Hunting is the process of killing or capturing wild animals.
-While some hunters deeply respect animals and try to make the process quick and painless, others may not care as much about the welfare of their prey.
-The ethical idea of one man can be very different from that of another.
+While some hunters take great care to make the process quick and painless, others may not be as considerate of their prey's welfare.
+The ethical standards of one hunter can be very different from another's.
 Hunters almost always eat the animals they kill, and in most jurisdictions, it's the law that hunters don't waste any of the meat.

 However, there are some species that are slaughtered and not eaten due to food safety or other practical concerns.
 Local hunting clubs and national organizations provide education to hunters and help protect the future of the sport by purchasing land for use in future hunting.
 Non-hunters are forced to share many wildlife refuges, national forests, state parks, and other public lands with armed people who enjoy killing animals.
 While all of the animals on this list are eaten by hunters, they vary greatly in the quality or taste of the meat depending on what the animal has been fed frequently, the care of the meat in the field, and the cooking of the meat.
 Because wildlife agencies are partly funded by excise taxes on weapons, ammunition, and fishing equipment and by proceeds from license sales, hunters who make up a small percentage of Americans enjoy a disproportionate opinion on how wilderness areas are managed and animals that inhabit them.